-What is the best way to brew iced coffee?
+What's the best way to make iced coffee?
 I'll tell you right now, it's not using leftover coffee and putting it in the refrigerator.
 What is leftover coffee, anyway?
 I'm not sure that there is such thing.

 - A mason jar